 2. Recognize your insecure husband’s problems

-Before jumping to accuse him, try and look at the source of his insecurities.
+There are different types of insecurities in a relationship and they impact a couple’s connection in different ways.
+Before jumping to accuse him of being an insecure spouse, try and look at the source of his insecurities.
 Has he had bad relationships in the past?
 Has he suffered from childhood problems like having toxic parents that are manifesting themselves in insecure behavior?
 Or are these minor ego issues?

 If you know the source of his issues – whether they are minor or major – working on them becomes a lot easier.
 Perhaps you can even work on them together, seeking professional help.